 All schools across Merseyside were provided with an overview of the MVP programme by the VRP and invited to make expressions of interest to be one of the ten schools involved in the pilot.
 Ten schools (two schools from each Local Authority on Merseyside) were then chosen by the VRP to take part in the pilot MVP programme during the 2020/21 academic year.
-At the time of writing:
+By the end of the 2020/21 academic year:

-- 18 school staff from nine schools had received the two day MVP training from MYA school development officers; - 71 mentors from seven schools had received the two day MVP training from MYA school development officers; - 25 mentors from three schools had commenced delivery of the programme to mentees; and, - Approximately 260 mentees from three schools had received at least one session.
+- 18 school staff from nine schools received the two day MVP training from MYA school development officers; - 147 mentors from nine schools received the two day MVP training from MYA school development officers; - 111 mentors from seven schools commenced delivery of the programme to mentees; - Approximately 830 mentees from seven schools received at least one session; and, - Approximately 330 mentees from two schools received all five sessions.